jpduyx/udacity-project-4/README.md

  - [x] star schema star-erd.pdf
  - [x] bronze datastore created in azure databricks with Delta Lake
  - [x] gold datastore created in Delta Lake Tables
- - [?] transform the data into star schema for the Gold data store
+ - [x] transform the data into star schema for the Gold data store